7 Reasons Why Direct Access to Raw Data is a Mobile Marketing Must

-Why do you need these seemingly endless rows and columns of numbers upon numbers if aggregated data you see on the dashboard already tied it together?
+Why do you need these seemingly endless rows and columns of numbers upon numbers if aggregated data on the dashboard already ties it all together?
 After all, insights are gathered from patterns, not specific users.
-Here’s why: Aggregated data — like the data displayed on the AppsFlyer dashboard—is obviously highly valuable.
-It’s clear, easy-to-use and offers actionable insights — fast.
+Here’s why: Aggregated data, like the data you’ll find on the AppsFlyer dashboard, is obviously highly valuable.
+It’s clear, easy-to-use and offers actionable insights, fast.

 Important as it is, it’s not enough.
 You also need data in its purest form — raw.
 And you should be able to get it even if you can’t handle a real-time data transfer through a push or pull API.
 For example, by simply downloading an excel file from the dashboard.

 Starting with a bang here as this one’s the most important reason to have access to raw data.
 Simply put, it gives you the ability to create highly targeted lists of users that you can use in your retargeting and lookalike campaigns.

 For example, you can create a list of IDFAs of consumers who viewed products but didn’t buy, or if you are running with a retargeting network that is able to receive rich in-app events (we support transferring the data from our end) – players who passed level 25, have made at least 1 in-app purchase, but have been inactive for at least four weeks.

 2) Go Deep with Your Own Customized Analytics

 As in-depth as aggregated data is, you may want to run your own data analysis that is customized to your unique needs.
 With raw data at your fingertips, you or your BI team can mold it in any way, shape or form to get deep insights into your different audiences, their behavior and lifetime value.